adThomDev/Testez-une-application-full-stack/README.md

 ## Summary

-This proect contains both the frontend and backend code for an app called Yoga, which allows users to register and login onto an app to manage yoga sessions.
+This project contains both the frontend and backend code for an app called Yoga, which allows users to register and login onto an app to manage yoga sessions.

 # Ressources